syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 N> The `ShowClearButton` property has no effect in non-editable mode..

-### Drop down width
+### Customize drop-down width

-The ComboBox control include a `DropDownWidth` that allows the user to increase the width of the drop down box.
+The combo box drop-down width can be customized by setting the `DataGridComboBoxColumn.DropdownWidth` property.

 {% tabs %}
 {% highlight xaml %}